Christmas is right around the corner.

 Orchard Road in Singapore has long been decorated and Christmas trees deck the malls around town and in homes.
 Even if you don’t celebrate this religious holiday, it is difficult not to be caught up with all the excitement and energy.
 It seems like the whole city is abuzz, busy with people out shopping for gifts or seeing the beautiful light works.

 When so much is going on, it can get overwhelming, even if it is jolly and fun.
-This is the time family most often travel back home for reunions, the calendar gets filled with parties and gatherings, and many take the opportunity for their much-deserved holiday.
+This is the time family most often travel back home for reunions.
+The calendar gets filled up with parties and gatherings, and many take the opportunity for their much-deserved holiday.

 In the midst of all the merrymaking, something tends to give and that is usually our digestion.

 It is not only the rich food or increased alcohol intake that force our digestive system to work harder than usual.
 And yes there are many delectable temptations abound.
-It is also the processing of emotions, thoughts, and beliefs as well.
-A myriad of feelings arise, for example, from spending concentrated family or not having the opportunity to do so.
-For many a twinge of sadness is felt as the year draws to an end.
-And according to the Maya Calendar, the end of a 26,000 year cycle, notwithstanding.
+Digestion is also the processing of emotions, thoughts, and beliefs as well.
+A myriad of feelings arise, for example, from spending concentrated family time or not having the opportunity to do so.
+For many people, a twinge of sadness is felt as the year draws to an end.

 In short, even though Christmas is a time of goodwill, peace, and love, it can bring up many varied emotions.
-Combined this with more erratic sleep, increased alcohol, and indulging diet, the digestive system can become overtaxed and grumpy for many.
+Combined this with more erratic sleep, increased alcohol, travel stress, and indulgent diet, the digestion can become overtaxed and grumpy.

-Here are some tips for staying healthy through the holidays, without being the Christmas Grinch or Scrooge (aside from eating your greens and veggies and saying no to heaping seconds):
+Here are some tips for boosting your digestion and staying healthy through the holidays, without being the Christmas Grinch or Scrooge (aside from eating your greens and veggies and saying no to heaping seconds):

 Pay attention to what you are eating.
 Eat mindfully and simply.